rodrigomaia17/frontend-interview-project/README.md

 ## Alternatives to Ejecting

 [Ejecting](#npm-run-eject) lets you customize anything, but from that point on you have to maintain the configuration and scripts yourself.
 This can be daunting if you have many similar projects.
-In such cases instead of ejecting we recommend to *fork* `react-scripts` and any other packages you need.
+In such cases instead of ejecting we recommend to *fork* `react-scripts`} and any other packages you need.
 [This article](https://auth0.com/blog/how-to-configure-create-react-app/) dives into how to do it in depth.
 You can find more discussion in [this issue](https://github.com/facebookincubator/create-react-app/issues/682).

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+# About the project

+For this project, I tried to create a good solution that was easy to scale and maintain.
+I tried to explain some of my decisions below:

+## About the components

+Basically, I was responsible for just one big chain of components, the one that I called AvailabitiesWindow(*) .
+It has a simple state, and it is the only component that may benefit for some more complex state management in the future.
+All the others components are basic and stateless presentational components.

+## About the styling

+I've used Styled-Components for most of the styling.
+I believe it is an easy solution for css in js, and becomes theming easier.
+I had to rush a little bit at the end, and I would like to spend more time tweaking the availability list appearance.
+It is important to mention that the popup window is following the ux requirement in desktop and mobile screens.

+## About testing

+I've used TDD principles to write the getAvailabilities implementation.
+It was easier to face the problem from the baby-steps perspective.
+There is a lot of room for improvement in this function, but I needed to move on to other parts.
+Although I feel safe to refactor it with the basic scenarios that I covered in my tests (and of course, adding more tests).

+I've also used some snapshot tests for my presentational components and its some of its variations.
+I believe it is a faster way to test your component if it does not have much complexity on it.

+## About Theming

+Theming is based on the ThemeProvider from styled-components.
+You can write your own themes, and use it from your styled components.
+To demonstrate its behavior, I've created a simple theme switcher that switches colors from a checkbox.
+I do not believe it is how this would be used in production but it is nice to demonstrate its behavior.
+Please check ThemeSwitcher.jsx

+## About my overall self-assessment:

+This exercise gives the opportunity to show different skills from the front-end perspective.
+I believe I showed some of my strengths including code structure, framework fluency and testing experience, for example.
+Of course, I would like to improve certain areas  of my project (mainly the availability list design ) if I had more time.
+Thank you